mtlynch/mtlynch.io/content/notes/aardvarkd/index.md

 It turns out, she stuck with Fog Creek and rose along with the company, eventually taking on the role of Head of People.

-When Fog Creek spun Trello out into its own company, Liz became VP of People and retained the role through Trello's acquisition by Atlassian.
+When Fog Creek spun Trello out into its own company, Liz became Trello's VP of People and retained the role through Trello's acquisition by Atlassian.
 She's now [Liz Hall](https://www.linkedin.com/in/elizabeth-hall-8939551b/) and is a C-suite executive at [Splash](https://splashthat.com), where I presume nobody tries to shush her on her birthday.

 {{<img src="liz-hall.webp" max-width="450px" has-border="true" caption="Liz Hall is now Chief People Officer at Splash.">}}

-## Aaron Swartz's tragic end

-He continued working on reddit after Conde Nast acquired it, but he [complained publicly](http://www.aaronsw.com/weblog/officespace) about working within a larger corporation and was fired from the company [in 2007](http://blogoscoped.com/archive/2007-05-07-n78.html).

-Aaron died by suicide at 2013 when he was 26 years old.
-This [followed extreme pressure](https://en.wikipedia.org/wiki/Aaron_Swartz) from the FBI.

-Swartz's [blog](http://www.aaronsw.com/weblog/) is still available online, and there's a separate documentary about his life called [_The Internet's Own Boy_](https://archive.org/details/TheInternetsOwnBoyTheStoryOfAaronSwartz).

 ## _Make Better Software: The Training Series_